Rizwanye/blog/_posts/2023-11-22-Tokenization-monetary-system.md

 Organizations can use smart contracts to create **incentive structures** for employees or partners.
 Conditional payments can be released when performance goals are met, fostering motivation and accountability.

 Furthermore, with the implementation of a **global Digital ID** from the G20 summit in 2023, individuals' identities will be tokenized, which may have a record of your education to your name, job performance, etc.
+Through the use of tokenization and a global digital ID, it is likely a carbon credit system will be implemented for each individual.
+In doing so this will provide an accurate tracker of each individual's consumption, spending habits and etc. Which of course would be greatly benefical for the SDG sustainabiltiy goals.
+However, the question remains on the more questionable side of this technology.

 The possibilities are endless with this new technology; it is therefore only up to the human imagination to see the possibilities of the integration of the RWA and **tokenization**.